trezzuri/erpnext-docs/docs/en/setting-up/settings/document-naming-settings.md

 **Masters and transactions can be given prefixes in the form of naming series.**

-ERPNext allows you to make prefixes to your documents, with each prefix forming its own series.
+SOMA allows you to make prefixes to your documents, with each prefix forming its own series.
 For example, a series with prefix INV12#### will have numbers INV120001, INV120002, and so on.